DrewBradfordXYZ/quickbase-codepages/README.md

 This project requires a `codepages-config.js` file in your project root to define QuickBase settings.

-### Instructions

-1. Create `codepages-config.js`:
+### Create `codepages-config.js`:

 - Place this file in your project root.
 - Define your QuickBase credentials and app configurations.

-2. Environment Variables (Optional):
-   - You can manage sensitive data (e.g., login credentials) using environment variables in any way you prefer—via a `.env` file with a library like `dotenv`, your build system, or another method.
-The `codepages-config.js` file can reference these variables using `process.env` or hardcode values directly, depending on your security needs.

 ### Configuration Options